suspended/routino/doc/README.txt

    input data.

-   Routino comes with ABSOLUTELY NO WARRANTY for the software itself or the route that is calculated.
+   Routino comes with ABSOLUTELY NO WARRANTY for the software itself or the route that is calculated by it.

 Demonstration
 -------------

-   A live demonstration of the router is available on the internet:
+   A live demonstration of the router for the UK is available on the
+   internet:

    http://www.routino.org/uk/router.html